frianowzki/aztec-rpc/README.md

 ```
 #
 ### *wait until both of `geth` and `beacon` are fully synced (could take a few hours or even a day).
+## - You can check your sync by running this script:

 #
 ## - Now let's run Aztec Sequencer again: